Canjia-Huang/power-diagram-generator/README.md

 > Nicolas Ray, Dmitry Sokolov, Sylvain Lefebvre, and Bruno Lévy.
 2018.
 Meshless voronoi on the GPU.
 ACM Trans.
 Graph.
 37, 6, Article 265 (December 2018), 12 pages. https://doi.org/10.1145/3272127.3275092

-Any bugs or feedback can be directed to the email canjia7@gmail.com
+If there are any bugs or feedback, please let me know.
 ## Dependencies
 All dependencies are listed below:
 - [nanoflann](https://github.com/jlblancoc/nanoflann) (already included)